Chart Color Schemes

 Fernvale lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Fernvale's population is estimated at around 4,059 as of Nov 2025.
-This reflects an increase of 430 people (11.8%) since the 2021 Census, which reported a population of 3,629 people.
-The change is inferred from the resident population of 4,020 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 96 validated new addresses since the Census date.
-This level of population equates to a density ratio of 146 persons per square kilometer.
-Fernvale's growth exceeded the national average (9.7%) since the 2021 census, marking it as a growth leader in the region.
-Population growth was primarily driven by interstate migration contributing approximately 57.99999999999999% of overall population gains during recent periods.
+As of Feb 2026, Fernvale's population is estimated at around 4,061 people.
+This reflects an increase of 432 people since the 2021 Census, which reported a population of 3,629 people.
+The change was inferred from AreaSearch's resident population estimate of 4,020 following examination of ABS' latest ERP data release (June 2024) and an additional 96 validated new addresses since the Census date.
+This level of population equates to a density ratio of 146 persons per square kilometer in Fernvale (Qld).
+The suburb's 11.9% growth since the 2021 census exceeded both national average (9.9%) and state averages, marking it as a growth leader in the region.
+Interstate migration contributed approximately 57.99999999999999% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area as released in 2024 with 2022 as the base year.
 For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-These state projections do not provide age category splits; hence proportional growth weightings are applied in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
-Anticipating future population dynamics, an above median population growth is projected for Fernvale (Qld) statistical area (Lv2), expected to grow by 561 persons to 2041 reflecting a gain of 9.0% in total over the 17 years.
+These state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections (released in 2023 based on 2022 data) for each age cohort are applied where utilised.
+Future population dynamics anticipate an above median growth, with the suburb expected to grow by 574 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 9.2% in total over the 17 years.

 Frequently Asked Questions - Population